GSA/fedramp-tailored/_guidance/controls/SC-7.md

 The objective/ intent of this control is to ensure that the CSP understands and fully describes that physical and logical segregation must exist / does exist between the internal organizational network and publicly accessible system components.
 ### SC-7(b) Write the Control
 This security control implementation description must describe how the system implements sub networks for publicly accessible system components that are either:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.	physically separated from internal organizational networks; and/or &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.	logically separated from internal organizational networks.
+i.	physically separated from internal organizational networks; and/or

+ii.	logically separated from internal organizational networks.

 Describe the sub networks at all levels of all service layers for which the CSP is responsible.
 ### SC-7(b) Customer Responsibility